This was post was first published in February 2020 and was updated in 2021.

 Learn more »

 Those experiencing employee burnout are more likely to feel overworked and underpaid.
-When employees feel burdened with an unreasonable workload, are working longer hours, or don’t have the support of their managers and HR team, their stress can quickly progress to burnout.
+When employees feel burdened with an unmanageable workload, are working longer hours, or don’t have the support of their managers and HR team, their excessive stress can quickly progress to burnout.

-A few steps employers can take to get ahead of employee burnout:
+A few steps employers can take to get ahead of employee burnout include:

-Management plays a crucial role in keeping employees engaged and helping them feel supported.
+- Training Managers to Spot Employee Burnout as It’s Happening: Management plays a crucial role in keeping employees engaged and helping them feel supported.
 Those two factors play a significant role in staving off burnout.
 A manager who asks, “how are you?” and means it can be the difference between employees who mentally check out and those who feel supported and heard.
-Give managers the tools they need to regularly check-in.
+Give managers the tools they need to regularly check in.
 At HealthJoy, we use a tool called 15/5 to encourage weekly employee check-ins, monitor our workload and productivity, and ask a few questions about the work environment.

-We all need a break from time to time.
-Particularly during the winter, a few days away from the grind can do wonders for mental and emotional health.
+- Encouraging Breaks (Big and Small): We all need a break from time to time, particularly during a time when there’s little separation between our workplace and our home.
+A few days away from the grind can do wonders for mental and emotional health.
 In terms of heading off burnout, don’t overlook this step.
 HR can encourage senior leadership to lead by example and make the process of requesting time off as smooth as possible.
-Small daily breaks can also make a difference.
+Some employers, including Bumble, have begun implementing collective time off as a way to encourage employees to fully disconnect from work.
+If that’s not in the cards, small daily breaks can also make a difference.
 A walk around the block, lunch outside the office, or a break for meditation or stretching during the day can help employees clear their minds and return to work refreshed.
+Encouraging these behaviors among senior leadership is a first step toward changing your company’s culture on a daily basis.

-As you work to shift your office culture toward preventing burnout, you can’t ignore the employees already experiencing this phenomenon.
+- Reminding Employees of Their Mental Health Benefits: As you work to shift your remote culture toward preventing burnout, you can’t ignore the employees already experiencing this phenomenon.
 Employees already experiencing burnout might not feel comfortable seeking help.
-Employee Assistance Programs (EAP’s) offer a confidential solution at a low cost to employees.
-Employees struggling to balance work and home life may find relief in short-term counseling, which can prevent spirals that may lead them to lean on drugs or alcohol for assistance (see The First Step in Handling Employee Substance Abuse for more).
+Accessible and affordable mental health benefits are an essential element of every employer’s battle against burnout.
+An Employee Assistance Program (EAP) offers a confidential solution at a low cost to employees.
+Employees struggling to achieve a work-life balance may find relief in short-term counseling, which can prevent spirals that may lead them to lean on drugs or alcohol for assistance (see The First Step in Handling Employee Substance Abuse for more).
+Studies show EAP services are a great way to increase employee productivity, happiness, and wellness.
+They deliver a $6.47 return on investment for every $1 spent.
+It’s likely why 75% to 95% of organizations offer an EAP.

-As employee burnout reaches becomes an issue of national health and international concern, employers can’t afford to look the other way.
-Avoiding employee burnout is a matter of creating a supportive culture, offering employees ways to decompress, and providing an outlet to discuss and treat employee burnout as it occurs.
-By emphasizing supportive EAP programs and building a healthy work culture, we can make employees burnout a thing of the past.
+As employee burnout becomes more prevalent in this post-pandemic era, employers can’t afford to look the other way.
+Avoiding employee burnout will be a matter of creating a supportive culture, offering employees ways to decompress, and providing an outlet to discuss and treat employee burnout as it occurs.
+By emphasizing resources like supportive EAP and behavioral health programs, adopting more flexible work models, and exercising empathy, we can help ease employees’ pandemic burdens.

 Employee Assistance Program Guide